Mathematics (MATH)

 A study of differential calculus, including limits, continuous functions, Intermediate Value Theorem, tangents, linear approximation, inverse functions, implicit differentiation, extreme values and the Mean Value Theorem.
 This course also introduces Integral calculus including anti-derivatives, definite integrals, and the Fundamental Theorem of Calculus.
 Prerequisite: ACT math score of 27 or above; SAT math score of 630 or above; ALEKS test score of 76 or higher; or MATH 141 with a minimum grade of C-; or instructor permission.
 GT-MA1

 MATH 197.
-Special Topics.
+SPECIAL TOPICS.
 (1-6 Credits)

 MATH 200.
 Discrete Mathematics.
 (3 Credits)